-Our main area is the resilient design of critical software systems, processes and platforms, including cyber-physical systems.
-Our main competencies are model-based design, analysis and verification.
+Our main area is the design and development of critical software systems, including smart embedded and cyber-physical systems, business, distributed and blockchain-based applications.
+Our main goal is to provide tools, algorithms and methods for the development of high-quality systems.
+Our competencies include model-based software and system design, automatized software development, analysis and verification.

 Developing critical systems